The ‘Ficus carica’ plant is thought to be one of the oldest cultivated plants on the planet, grown widely for it’s fruit: the fig.

-Since the flowers are inside the pod rather than out in the open like normal flowers, it is a bit harder for the figs to be pollinated.
+Since the flowers are inside the pod rather than out in the open, they are not as accessible to the usual pollinators.
 This is where the fig wasp plays a vital role.

 As the name implies, a fig-wasps life begins and ends within a fig. In fact the males are born without wings & spend their entire life within the same fig.